Mosquitoes in the Dover district

 The banks of the River Stour at Sandwich is the only location that we carry out mosquito spraying.
 We monitor the levels of lavae three times a year in key locations.
 If the larvae levels reach required targets we spray the areas to kill the lavae and reduce the population.
 If the larvae does not reach the targets no spraying takes place.
 The spraying only kill larvae in their early stages and will not remove adult mosquitoes.

-The land at Sandwich Haven is designated an SSSI1, SPA2, SAC3 and a RAMSAR4 site, which means we need special permission to treat the area.
+The land at Sandwich Haven is designated an SSSI1, SPA2, SAC3 and a RAMSAR4 site (see below for definitions), which means we need special permission to treat the area.
 Natural England has permitted us to treat on the site as long as certain guidelines are met.

 - The first restriction is the dates we can treat.